stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 slightly fussy, but they pay off when you have many projects, some of which are on different version control hosts.

-First create a top-level directory with a short, generic name like _code_.
-By default Go uses a directory called _go_, but you can change that when you set up a Go installation.

-In this directory, create an _src_ sub-directory.
-For each repository host, create a subdirectory in _src_ that matches your username.
-Check out projects in the directory.
+First create a top-level directory with a short, generic name like _repos_.
+For each repository host, create a subdirectory in _repos_.
+Add a subdirectory that matches your username.
 The final directory structure looks like this:

 ```
-code/
-     src/
+repos/
     gitlab.com/
         my-gitlab-username/
             a-project/
+            another-project/
     sr.ht/
         my-sourcehut-username/
             a-project/
 ```

 ### Creating SSH Keys